daronphang/programming-resources/golang/concurrency/channels.md

 ## Channels

 Channels are the connections between goroutines i.e. a communication mechanism that lets one goroutine send values to another goroutine.
-A channel has two principal operations, **send** and **receive**.
-Also supports a third operation, **close**, which sets a flag indicating that no more values will ever be sent on this channel; subsequent attempts to send will panic.
-Receive operations on a close channel yield the values that have been sent until no more values are left.

 ### Send and Receive

 A channel has two principal operations, "send" and "receive".
 A send statement transmits a value from one goroutine, through the channel, to another executing a corresponding receive expression.
 A receive expression whose result is not used is a valid statement.

 Channels support a third operation "close" which sets a flag indicating that no more values will ever be sent on this channel; subsequent attempts to send will panic.
+Receive operations on a close channel yield the values that have been sent until no more values are left.

 By default, **sends and receives block until the other side is ready**: